RhetTbull/osxmetadata/README.md

 name, and a long constant name.
 Any of these may be used for ATTRIBUTE

 For example: --set findercomment "Hello world"
-or:          --set kMDFinderComment "Hello world"
+or:          --set kMDItemFinderComment "Hello world"
 or:          --set com.apple.metadata:kMDItemFinderComment "Hello world"

 Attributes that are strings can only take one value for --set; --append will